Soft, lightly spiced hot cross buns made without yeast. No kneading, quick and easy, while still keeping that classic flavor and texture.

-- In a separate large bowl, use a whisk or electric mixer to beat 2 large eggs and ¼ cup (50g) sugar
+- In a separate large bowl, whisk the eggs and sugar until combined

-- Add 250g (8 oz) cream cheese and beat until combined.
+- Add the cream cheese and beat until smooth

-- Pour in 2 Tablespoons ( 30g) melted butter
+- Pour in the melted butter and mix

-- Fold in the flour mixture and 1 cup (150g) dried fruit.
+- Fold in the flour mixture and dried fruit.

 - Shape the dough into 6 round buns.

 - Spoon the paste into a piping bag and snip the corner.
-Pipe the crosses on top of each bun.
+Pipe crosses over each bun.

 Glaze options